tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 ### 9. Instructor Do: Conditionals (10 mins)

+In this activity, students will learn how to apply the use of logic to the values assigned to variables.
+Thereby establishing a type of workflow in which a program exhibits a specific behavior based on the evaluation of a condition.

+Open the slides and talk to the following points and associated code examples.
+Then, proceed to the respective instructor activity.

 **Files:**

 * [Conditional Slides 11-12](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g57f3228557_0_8)

 * [conditionals.py](Activities/06-Ins_Conditionals/Solved/conditionals.py)

-Begin by reminding students that, in the previous activity, variables were used to tell computers what to remember.
-In this section, variables will be used to tell computers how to make simple decisions about what they remember and store as variables.
+Begin by reminding students that conditionals are comparisons or evaluations of variables and their associated values.
+In the previous activity, variables were used to tell computers what (data) to remember/store.
+In this section, variables and their associated values are called upon and evaluated via conditionals which determine the decisions or behavior the computer should exhibit.

-Open a console within JupyterLab and live code the examples.
 Be sure to explain the following:

 * Computers are really simple in that they do exactly what you tell them to.
 If you want to have a really useful script, you must program decision logic into the computer.